Updated: Dec 30, 2022

 I am back with another little excerpt from one of my favorite books, "Visualizing is Realizing" by Mark Victor Hanson.
-There is a section of the book that talks about "Visualizing the Right Livelihood" or "Visualizing the Right Career For You", is how I would translate it.
+There is a section of the book that talks about "Visualizing the Right Livelihood".
+In modern language this would be translated as "Visualizing the Right Career For You".

-For those of us who are contemplating stepping out and doing a business, we've been told that, "Oh, that's not secure.
-That's risky.
+For those of you who are contemplating stepping out to start a business, even a small side business, you may be holding yourself back because you've been told, "Oh, that's not secure.
 That's a risky move.
-You can't put your family on the line by going out and trying to start a business...
-It's risky."
+You can't put your family on the line by going out and trying to start a business."

-Listen in today's environment, there is no such thing as job security.
-Risk is having one job with one income, and then one day going into that job and having someone tell you, "Hey, we no longer need you".
-Real risk is having one job and one income.
-Being in business for yourself is no more risky than actually having a job that you consider secure or permanent.
+In today's environment, there is no such thing as job security.
+In fact, risk can arguably be defined as having ONLY one job with one income, and then one day going into that job and having someone tell you, "Hey, we no longer need you".

-You really shouldn't spend any energy in any job that you absolutely hate, if nothing else, try to move out into a job that you hate a little bit less because that's a step in the right direction.
-Let's break out of that prison of limited thinking and really expand our minds, envision the life that we want, and then grab a picture of something that you think you might want and start heading in that direction.
+You really shouldn't spend any energy in any job that you absolutely hate.
+If nothing else, try to move out into a job that you hate a little bit less because that's a step in the right direction.

-You're never going to experience the type of life that you want, if you're always holding yourself back, so visualize that right livelihood, visualize that right career, visualize the type of work that you think might bring you some level of joy or at least get you out of hate-mode and start moving towards the life and the career that you've always wanted.
+You're never going to experience the type of life that you want if you're always holding yourself back, so visualize that right livelihood, visualize that right career, visualize the type of work that you think might bring you some level of joy or at least get you out of hate-mode and start moving in that direction!